Page 4 - Cat

 Feline Herpesvirus (FHV) and Feline Calicivirus (FCV): These two viruses can cause upper respiratory infections in cats.
 Symptoms can include sneezing, coughing, and eye discharge.
 While not often fatal, these infections can be uncomfortable for your cat.
 Vaccination can prevent them from becoming ill.

 Feline Immunodeficiency Virus (FIV): This virus attacks a cat's immune system and can lead to severe health complications.
-While less contagious than some other feline diseases,
+While less contagious than some other feline diseases, it can still be transmitted

 - March 27, 2023